vhirtzel/raritan_reboot/README.md

 rack1back = '(ip address for your rack1back pdu)'
 ```

+## What is happening:
+First the script gathers the IPs that need to be rebooted from the user.
+I've implemented strict checking using regex because we label our PDU using the IPv4 address of the minis, however all the Raritan PDU is looking for in the `powercycle` function is for the label of the outlet to match the user input.

+Next the script checks if the user didn't enter any IPs and quits if this is true.
+If not it connects to each individual PDU one at a time using the `Agent` class and uses the `Pdu` class and the `getOutlets()` and `getSettings().name` methods to determine the name of each outlet.

+Then it checks that name against the list of names provided by the user.
+If it finds a match it uses the `cyclePowerState()` method to cycle that outlet rebooting the Mini.

+Finally the script removes that IP entry from the list of requested reboots and checks to see if that was the last entry.
+If not it continues to the next PDU.

 ## Raritan JSON-RPC API
 Raritan provides an SDK that can be found [here.](https://www.raritan.com/support/product/px3)
 Documentation is included in the SDK and can also be found [here.](https://help.raritan.com/json-rpc/pdu/v3.6.1/)